Sudarshan-gurav/Sudarshan_Repositories/index.md

  **SQL ?**

       It is considered as the language which is understandable by any DBMS. it is not the general-purpose programming language because it is specially used for database activity.

- #  Working of DBMS ?
+ #  Working of DBMS?

-       when we pass the query in mysql language our dbms follow belwo step 1.Accept the query in term of sql.
+       when we pass the query in a mysql language our DBMS follow below step 1.Accept the query in term of SQL.

      2.parse the query(tokenization)

-     3.decide exicution plan.
+     3.decide execution plan.

-     4.optimise the exiction plan.
+     4.optimise the execution plan.

      5.exicute the query and return the result.

   **RDBMS :**